 Can the costs of enforcement (e.g. court costs, as well as the parties’ costs of instructing lawyers and other professionals) be recovered from the judgment debtor in your jurisdiction?

-Article 4(6) of the 1960 Law provides that: ‘In addition to the sum of money payable under the judgment of the original court, including any interest which by the law of the country of the original court becomes due under the judgment up to the time of registration, the judgment shall be registered for the reasonable costs of and incidental to registration, including the costs of obtaining a certified copy of the judgment from the original court.’
+Article 4(6) of the 1960 Law states: ‘In addition to the sum of money payable under the judgment of the original court, including any interest which by the law of the country of the original court becomes due under the judgment up to the time of registration, the judgment shall be registered for the reasonable costs of and incidental to registration, including the costs of obtaining a certified copy of the judgment from the original court.’

 Are third parties allowed to fund enforcement action in your jurisdiction?
 If so, are there any restrictions on this and can third party funders be made liable for the costs incurred by the other side?

-Third parties are permitted to fund litigation in Jersey providing that the funding arrangement is not contrary to public policy on the grounds of champerty.
-The Royal Court held in Re Valetta Trust [2011]JRC227 (later upheld by Barclays Wealth Trustees (Jersey) Limited and anor v Equity Trust (Jersey) Limited and anor [2013]JRC094) that it was willing to permit third party funding in circumstances that:
+Third parties are permitted to fund litigation in Jersey providing that the funding arrangement is not contrary to public policy on the grounds of champerty: Re Valetta Trust [2011] JRC 227 (confirmed after inter partes argument in Barclays Wealth Trustees (Jersey) Limited and anor v Equity Trust (Jersey) Limited and anor [2013] JRC 094).
+The general rule is that the Royal Court will permit third party funding if control of the proceedings remains with the plaintiffs, the plaintiffs will retain a substantial proportion of the damages if successful and the defendants will not be prejudiced in respect of costs if the claim fails.

 What do you think will be the most significant developments in the enforcement process in your jurisdiction in the next 5 years?